What does it mean to thrive?

 What does thriving mean?
 The term sounds positive but vague.
 But the term is rich in meaning and can be interpreted in practical ways.
 Thriving has been discussed and considered for thousands of years.
 The Greeks used the term eudaimonia, often translated as happiness, but perhaps better translated as thriving or flourishing.
 There is a large body of knowledge about thriving from both philosophical and psychological perspectives.

-Defining thriving is a challenge but a workable definition is needed if it is going to service as life’s purpose.
+Defining thriving is a challenge but a workable definition is needed if it is going to serve as life’s purpose.
 It can’t be left vague.
 Thriving for me has several components, each with its history and impact.

 I hoped early in my journey that purpose and thriving could be simple.
 Maybe a simple concept like love could be enough.
 Or perhaps a withdrawal from society to seek a purely spiritual life.
 Many people, perhaps most, adopt simple and narrow definitions of thriving and purpose.
 That may work for them and is better than having no purpose.